Isoheptane/Isoheptane/README.md

 - 👋 You can call me **Isoheptane**, **七碳**, **C7** or **7C**.
 - 💬 Mainly use **Chinese** and **English**.
 Also planning to learn **Japanese**.
 - 🏖️ Senior high school gratuate, currently having a long vacation after college entrance exam.
-- ✨ I'm interseted in a variety of things.
+- ✨ Interseted in a variety of things.

 - - -